 “Indeed, through this form [sacred music], prayer is expressed in a more attractive way, the mystery of the Liturgy, with its hierarchical and community nature, is more openly shown, the unity of hearts is more profoundly achieved by the union of voices, minds are more easily raised to heavenly things by the beauty of the sacred rites, and the whole celebration more clearly prefigures that heavenly Liturgy which is enacted in the holy city of Jerusalem.”
 (Musicam Sacram, 1967)

-Concert Series: 2023-2024
+Concert Series: 2025-2026

 The St. Joseph’s Choir

-The St. Joseph’s Choir after singing for the Rite of Election at the Basilica of the National Shrine of the Immaculate Conception, spring 2022.
+The St. Joseph’s Choir after singing for the Rite of Election at the Basilica of the National Shrine of the Immaculate Conception, spring 2025.

 The SJCA: St. Joseph’s Chorus Angelorum (Children’s Choir)

 In the fall of 2022, St. Joseph’s added a children’s choir to our sacred music program.
 The Chorus Angelorum- choir of angels- has a two-fold mission: first, to teach the children proper singing technique, chants, hymns, motets, and the Mass ordinary and propers; second, to be exposed to Gregorian chant notation and Latin pronunciation and translation.
-The Chorus Angelorum is a part of Pueri Cantores, the international student choral organization of the Catholic Church, and participate in their annual regional festival Mass that gathers hundreds of local young Catholic singers.
+The Chorus Angelorum is a part of Pueri Cantores, the international student choral organization of the Catholic Church, and participates in their annual regional festival Mass that gathers hundreds of local young Catholic singers.
 Rehearsals are every other Thursday from 6:30pm-7:30pm.
 (Contact: Maria Balducci, Director of Music: music@st-josephs.org)

 St. Joseph’s Chorus Angelorum at the at Pueri Cantores 2023 Mid-Atlantic Youth Choral Festival at St. Matthew’s Cathedral, March 4th.